sminez/datools/README.md

 ```

 ##### Or in English...
 For all .raw log files,
 filter for playlist hashes of live streams,
 convert the Python non-JSON to JSON,
 extract the message field,
 remove the human readable line noise,
-extract the guid, hash and timestamp
+extract the id, hash and timestamp
 and then sort by guid and timestamp.

 ## Here be dragons!